cloudposse/geodesic/README.md

 ```
 docker run --rm cloudposse/geodesic:latest-debian init | bash
 ```
+This command installs the Geodesic launcher locally using Docker.

 After that, you should be able to launch Geodesic just by typing
 ```
 geodesic